 New York State continues as an active participating state in the development and further refinement of the nationally developed software for electronic collection of ticket and traffic records.
 Use and Dissemination Agreements for use of the software have been signed by more than 482 different police agencies across the state.
 This represents more than one-third of all law enforcement agencies in NYS who have committed to using the software.
-As of March 31, 2013, 438 agencies are transmitting data through the TraCS system.
+As of March 31, 2013, 459 agencies are transmitting data through the TraCS system.
 This number will increase steadily as the software is deployed to additional agencies in future years.
 Consistent funding will be vital to achieving this goal.
 The software will reduce the workload at NYSDMV decreasing the time it takes to process each crash report.
-This year the State Police expect to upgrade the TraCS software to improve transmittal and processing between the State Police and all ticket and crash data users.
+An upgrade was implemented to the "Spider" process which improves the data transmittal and processing between the State Police and all ticket and crash data users.
+In addition, there is an ongoing upgrade to the TraCS software which should help to improve data quality and reduce errors.